History of the Pittsburgh Steelers: 2007–2010: Super Bowl XLIII and XLV

-2008: Sixth Super Bowl

 Entering the 2008 season, the Pittsburgh Steelers lost Alan Faneca, after his contract expired and he signed with the New York Jets.
 The Steelers also signed quarterback Ben Roethlisberger to an eight-year, $102 million contract, the largest in franchise history.
-The Steelers also drafted Rashard Mendenhall, running back from Illinois, with the 23rd overall pick in the 2008 NFL Draft as well as top wide receiver prospect Limas Sweed of Texas with the 53rd overall pick.
+The Steelers also drafted Rashard Mendenhall, running back from Illinois, with the 23rd overall pick in the 2008 NFL draft as well as top wide receiver prospect Limas Sweed of Texas with the 53rd overall pick.
 With injury to Willie Parker and uncertainty about his future production, Mendenhall was drafted to be the next Steelers running back of the future.
 The regular season went well with the team winning twelve games and losing four, all to strong opponents, with their only losses going to the Philadelphia Eagles, the New York Giants, the Indianapolis Colts, and the Tennessee Titans (who had the best record in the league).
 The team thus earned a first-round bye and home advantage through the playoffs.
 James Harrison was voted as the 2008 AP Defensive Player of the Year with a monstrous regular season performance with 16 sacks (fourth in league) and 7 forced fumbles (first in the league).
 Troy Polamalu also had a great season, gaining seven interceptions which was tied for second in the league, trailing only Ed Reed of the Baltimore Ravens who had 9.
 Beating San Diego in the divisional round, they faced their AFC North rival Baltimore in the conference championship and soundly defeated them.
 Thus, the Steelers made it to their seventh Super Bowl.
 Their opponent was the Arizona Cardinals, a team that had not appeared in any league championship since 1948.

-Super Bowl XLIII was played on February 1, 2009 at the Buccaneers' Raymond James Stadium.
+Super Bowl XLIII was played on February 1, 2009, at the Buccaneers' Raymond James Stadium.
 By halftime, the Steelers were ahead at 17–7.
 Arizona's effort was hampered by penalties, in particular three personal fouls, but they managed to get ahead after wide receiver Larry Fitzgerald scored a 63-yard touchdown, bringing the score to 23–20.
 But Pittsburgh's Santonio Holmes was able to convert a 6-yard touchdown in the final two minutes.
 With that, the game ended 27–23 and the Steelers gained their sixth championship, becoming the first team to win six Super Bowls since the start of the Super Bowl era.